Hamiltonian Simulation by Qubitization

-Unlike the Grover search, we do not seek to prepare some target state.
-Rather, we exploit Grover-like rotations, which are isomorphic to $\text{SU}(2)$, to engineer arbitrary target functions $f(\lambda)$ of its overlap $\lambda$.
-The quantum signal processor exploits this structure to attack the often-considered problem of designing a quantum circuit $\hat{Q}$ that queries $\hat{G},\hat{U}$ such that $\bra{G}\hat{Q}\ket{G}=f[\hat{H}]$ for some target function $f[\cdot]$.
-Whereas prior art based on the linear-combination of unitaries algorithm~\cite{Kothari2014efficient} required a detailed analysis for $f$ on a case-by-case basis and post-selection leading to suboptimal scaling, the quantum signal processor computes $f(\hat{H})$ with an optimal query complexity that exactly matches polynomial lower bounds for a large class of functions.
-We provide two methods: `observable transformations' where $\Re{f(\lambda)}$, $\Im{f(\lambda)}$ are of equal parity, and `quantum signal processing'\footnote{Quantum signal processing was presented in~\cite{Low2016HamSim} for the Childs quantum walk, and included for completeness.} where $\Re{f(\lambda)}$, $\Im{f(\lambda)}$ are of opposite parity.
-Thus generic improvements to all applications in Table.~\ref{Tab:Applications} can be expected in query complexity, ancilla overhead, and scope of possible signal inputs.
-In particular, Thm.~\ref{thm:QueryComplexity} follows directly from the query complexity of the choice $f(\lambda)=e^{-i\lambda t}$, which corresponds to applying $t\sin{(\cdot)}$ on eigenphases of the iterate.
+Our quantum signal processor computes $f[\hat{H}]$ with no such restrictions and with an optimal query complexity that exactly matches polynomial lower bounds for a large class of functions.
+We call this `quantum signal processing', which generalizes our previous results~\cite{Low2016HamSim} for $d$-sparse oracles to the standard-form and a larger class of functions.
+Thus generic improvements to all applications in~\cref{Tab:Applications} can be expected in query complexity, ancilla overhead, and scope of possible signal inputs.
+In particular,~\cref{thm:QueryComplexity} follows directly from the query complexity of the choice $f(\lambda)=e^{-i\lambda t}$, which corresponds to applying $-t\sin{(\cdot)}$ on eigenphases of the iterate.

-The implications of the quantum signal processor stretch beyond the applications of Table.~\ref{Tab:Applications}.
-As Hermitian operators are also quantum observables, our methodology also offers a new approach for implementing arbitrary functions of measurement operators on quantum states~\cite{Aaronson2007Learnability,Blume-Kohout2010Estimation,Flammia2012Compressed,ODonnell2016Tomography}.
-We conjecture that this application would be optimal, which is supported by our optimal results for Hamiltonian simulation.
-In Sec.~\ref{Sec:Quantum_Signal_Processor}, we introduce the framework for the quantum signal processor, and provide an overview of the major problems it addresses.
-These are then developed in detail: qubitization in Sec.~\ref{Sec:Qubitization}, implementing arbitrary functions of $\hat{H}$ in Sec.~\ref{sec:QSP_without_control}, and finally application to Hamiltonian simulation in Sec.~\ref{Sec:Hamiltonian_Simulation}.
+In~\cref{Sec:Quantum_Signal_Processor}, we provide a detailed overview of the quantum signal processor, which uses the standard-form encoding of a matrix $\hat{H}$ in~\cref{def:standardform} as an input.
+Our claim to the generality of this encoding is justified in~\cref{sec:standardform}, where we map a variety of other common input models describing matrices to the standard-form.
+The next key result is qubitization, which converts a standard-form encoding to a Grover-like iterate, is proven in~\cref{Sec:Qubitization}.
+By creatively applying this iterate, we show in~\cref{sec:QSP_without_control} how a large class of polynomials of $\hat{H}$ may be efficiently computed.
+Our final result on Hamiltonian simulation by qubitization is proven in~\cref{Sec:Hamiltonian_Simulation} by a simple choice for this polynomial.
+Though we focus on qubitization of Hermitian matrices in the body of this paper, we also describe the extension to normal matrices in~\cref{Sec:NormalOperators}.